Yogeshwar-CM/IRIS-Classification/README.md

 Open main.ipynb and run the cells to train the SVM model and visualize the results.

 ## Contributions
-We welcome contributions to enhance the project!
-Here are some areas where you can contribute:

 1. **Hyperparameter Tuning:**
    - Implement grid search or random search to find the best hyperparameters for the SVM model to improve accuracy.